shopware/docs/guides/plugins/plugins/testing/end-to-end-testing.md

 ```

 Got to `XQuartz > Preferences` (`⌘ + ,`) and enable `Allow connections from network clients`:

 ![XQuartz Preferences](../../../../.gitbook/assets/xquartz-allow-connections-from-network-clients.png)

 {% hint style="warning" %}
-Restart your Mc before proceeding with the following steps.
+Restart your Mac before proceeding with the following steps.
 {% endhint %}

 **Configure your environment**